smarr/ReBench/README.md

 ## Non-Goals

-ReBench is not a
+ReBench isn't

- - framework for microbenchmark, or benchmarks in general.
+ - a framework for microbenchmark.
    Instead, it relies on existing harnesses and can be extended to parse their output.
  - a performance analysis tool.
-It is only meant to execute experiments and record the corresponding measurements.
+It is meant to execute experiments and record the corresponding measurements.
+ - a data analysis tool.
+It provides only a bare minimum of statistics, but has an easily readable data format that can be processed, e.g., with R.

-## Usage
+## Installation and Usage

+<a id="install"></a>

 ReBench is implemented in Python and can be installed via pip: